Spinone Italiano | Breed Info: Pictures, Puppies, Traits & Facts

 Temperament: | Friendly, playful, intelligent, patient |

-You may not have heard of the Spinone Italiano or Italian Spinone, but he is a dog worth knowing.
-His wiry coat and laidback demeanor make him an excellent choice for a family with kids.
-He is patient and will tolerate plenty of activity without getting overexcited himself.
+You may not have heard of the Spinone Italiano or Italian Spinone, but they are a dog worth knowing.
+Their wiry coat and laid-back demeanor make them an excellent choice for a family with kids.
+They are patient and will tolerate plenty of activity without getting overexcited.
 That’s saying nothing about how cute this pooch is.

 The Spinone Italiano has a history that goes back to the ancient Greeks.
-His original purpose was for hunting, hence, his name which refers to the thorny vegetation he traversed, thanks to his wiry coat.
+Their original purpose was hunting, hence, their name refers to the thorny vegetation they traversed, thanks to their wiry coat.
 Like many European breeds, this one almost became extinct because of the devastation of World War II.
-Enthusiast kept the line alive so that we can enjoy this lovable canine today.
+Enthusiasts kept the line alive so that we can enjoy this lovable canine today.

 Spinone Italiano Puppy